Features

 Response Type Safety

-Define response schemas to ensure your API returns consistent data:
+Define response schemas to ensure your API returns consistent data.
+TypeScript ensures your responses match the schema.

 Response Schema Definition